-Task: Patrol wetlands areas for violations of the Wetlands Act.
+Task: Patrol wetlands areas for violations of the Coastal Wetlands Act.

 GOAL C: Native Marine Species.
-Enhance, protect, and conserve native marine species using sound natural science and enforcement of responsible regulation.
+Enhance, protect and conserve native marine species using sound natural science and enforcement of responsible regulation.

-Program Areas: Marine Fisheries, Tidelands Trust, GOMESA, Marine Patrol, Grand Bay National Estuarine Research Reserve
+Program Areas: Marine Fisheries, Tidelands Trust, GOMESA, Marine Patrol, Grand Bay NERR

-Marine fisheries are an important and highly visible renewable natural resource in Mississippi.
+Marine fisheries are an important, valuable, and renewable natural resource in Mississippi.
 The MDMR places high priority on supporting sustained finfish, shrimp, crab and oysters for the enjoyment and consumption of all citizens.
 This public trust is carried out to ensure the protection of these resources and the economic and cultural viability of both commercial and recreational fishing for current and future generations.
 The Office of Marine Fisheries provides effective commercial and recreational management of the state's marine fisheries, including oysters, shrimp, crab and finfish.
 Some species are managed in conjunction with federal agencies.
 The program includes conservation and overall management of living marine organisms through research and data collection as modified by relevant social, economic and biological factors.
-Marine Fisheries staff use the most appropriate methods to manage each marine species, including, but not limited to, regulating, habitat enhancement, water quality monitoring for oyster harvesting, setting of catch limits and seasons for many species and seafood inspections of processing and distribution facilities.
+Marine Fisheries staff use the most appropriate methods to manage each marine species, including regulating harvest, habitat enhancement, water quality monitoring for shellfish harvesting, setting catch limits, establishing seasonal restrictions and seafood inspections of processing and distribution facilities.